Survivors of Willingdon School / Industrial School for Girls

 Wesley et al v.
 His Majesty the King

-UPDATE (March 12, 2026): The Court certified this action as a class proceeding on March 12, 2026.
-The reasons for judgment
+The Court certified this action as a class proceeding on March 12, 2026.
+The reasons for judgment can be downloaded here.

 This is a very significant milestone for justice for the girls who survived Willingdon.
-We are honoured to continue to advance this case on their behalves, and look forward to next steps, which will be announced soon.

 This action concerns allegations of systemic abuse and mistreatment of girls incarcerated at what eventually became known as the “Willingdon School for Girls” in British Columbia.